 Kooky Kitchen Utensil Prints

 Dip kitchen utensils in paint and create abstract art on a ‘K’.
-This unexpected technique always surprises and delights the little ones!
+This unexpected technique always surprises and delights the little ones, especially when combined with other fun recycle art ideas for preschoolers!

 Kooky Textures